Gentoo is (per default) always compiling the source. It supports binary packages that can make use of installing deb or rpm packages.

 The program emerge is used to install packages.

-installs packets. emerge umerge<ebuild>
+installs packets. emerge umerge <ebuild>

 removes the packet.
-This way

 On of the fundamental concepts of Gentoo is that the packages are not directly installed into the system.
 They are first installed in a temporary location and then copied (merged) file by file to the real system.
 This way Gentoo remembers all the files installed (merged, copied) and knows what to remove when the package gets updated or removed.